-- 5. As set out in ISA 240, there is a presumed risk of fraud in the recognition of income.
+- 7. As set out in ISA(UK) 240, there is a presumed risk of fraud in revenue recognition.
 There is a risk that income may be misstated resulting in a material misstatement in the financial statements.
-We have rebutted the risk of material misstatement caused by fraud in income recognition in 2019/20 because there is limited scope for fraud as income is primarily member councils' subscription fees.
-All other income is interest, which will be agreed to third party documentation. - 6.
+We have rebutted this presumed risk in 2020/21 because there is limited scope for fraud as income is primarily member councils' subscription fees.
+All other income is interest, which will be agreed to third party supporting documentation. - 8.
 In line with Practice Note 10, as most public-sector bodies are net expenditure bodies, the risk of fraud is more likely to occur in expenditure.
-We have rebutted the risk of material misstatement caused by fraud in expenditure in 2019/20 because around 80% of projected expenditure relates to staff costs which will be agreed to payroll records.
+We have rebutted the risk of material misstatement caused by fraud in expenditure in 2020/21 because approximately 85% of prior year expenditure relates to staff costs which will be agreed to payroll records.
 Other expenditure streams are not complex and will be sample tested.